bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 > Check out this video by Derick where he creates this `curry` function and explains how it works: https://youtu.be/jJAxhVxaHMM

-Next, let's create a curried `log` function by calling the `curry` function:
+Next, let's create a `curriedLog` function by calling the `curry` function and passing the `log` function:

 ```js
 let curriedLog = curry(log);